British Army during the French Revolutionary and Napoleonic Wars

-The British Army during the Napoleonic Wars experienced a time of rapid change.
+The British Army during the French Revolutionary and Napoleonic Wars experienced a time of rapid change.
 At the beginning of the French Revolutionary Wars in 1793, the army was a small, awkwardly administered force of barely 40,000 men.
-By the end of the period, the numbers had vastly increased.
+By the end of the Napoleonic Wars, the numbers had vastly increased.
 At its peak, in 1813, the regular army contained over 250,000 men.
-The British infantry was "the only military force not to suffer a major reverse at the hands of Napoleonic France."